How to Create Effective Survey Questions

 • Keep the questions relevant to your objective – Don’t meander off onto other topics.
 If your survey is about a specific product and its features, don’t waste time on unrelated questions.

-• Try to keep the survey focused on about 10 questions – Those longer than this tend to see their completion rates drop or the customer might get bored and just want to hurry through to the end and could skew your data.
+• Try to keep the survey focused on about 10 questions – Those longer than this tend to see their completion rates drop or the customer might get bored and just want to hurry through to the end which could skew your data.

 • Tell your customers how long the survey will take – Customers are much more likely to respond if they know exactly how much time they’ll have to spend on the survey.
 Let them know in your initial contact with them.